QuentinRa/blog.quentinra.dev/maths/statistics/tests/simple.md

 ## Hypothesis

-We are making the bilateral test
+We are making the bilateral test under the two hypothesis

 * $H_0: \mu = 0.7$
 * $H_1: \mu \neq 0.7$